Golden Moles & Marsupial Moles

 Of course, it’s fairly easy to see why these creatures were called moles when they were first discovered.
 They have powerful claws for digging, they have the same burrowing habits, they spend most of their lives underground, and their eyes are non-functional and covered in skin.

 One species, Grant’s golden mole (seen in the image at the top of the article), lives in the sandy deserts of southern Africa.
-It has a small, leathery nose, silky fur, and strong shoulders and front legs.
+It has a small, leathery nose, silky fur, strong shoulders and front legs, and a wedge-shaped snout.
 Its curved front claws are used as tiny shovels, while its hind feet are webbed for scooping sand backwards.
 However, it cannot construct permanent burrows because sand is too small and loose and simply falls back into place after the animal has passed.
-This species therefore simply ‘swims’ through the sand as it looks for its invertebrate prey.
+This species therefore simply ‘swims’ through the sand as it searches for its invertebrate prey.
 At night, when the desert is much cooler, Grant’s golden mole may emerge to forage on the surface rather than wasting energy shifting sand.

 The marsupial mole has fine, sandy-coloured silky fur, spade-like claws, and a hard nose-shield.
 Its eyes are vestigial and it lacks external ears altogether.
 Meanwhile, its neck vertebrae are fused to give its head extra rigidity when pushing through sand in search of food.
 Being a marsupial, the female has a pouch, although it faces backwards so that it doesn’t fill up with sand as she digs.